intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 			      Only contiguous 1s value in CBM is supported.
 			"1":
 			      Non-contiguous 1s value in CBM is supported.

+"plza_capable":
+                Indicates the availability of Privilege Level Zero Association (PLZA).
+                PLZA is a hardware feature that enables automatic association of execution at Privilege Level Zero (CPL=0) with a designated Class of Service Identifier (CLOSID) and/or Resource Monitoring Identifier (RMID).
+                This mechanism allows the system to override the default per-thread association for threads operating at CPL=0 when necessary.
+Additionally, PLZA provides configuration capabilities for defining a dedicated resource control group and assigning CPUs and tasks to operate under CLOSID constraints reserved exclusively for PLZA.

+			"1":
+                                Resource supports the feature.
+			"0":
+                                Support not available for this resource.

 "io_alloc":
 		"io_alloc" enables system software to configure the portion of